American novelist Herman Melville once wrote, “All profound things and emotions of things are preceded and attended by silence.”

 - It can take the years off: The Journal of Aging Health published a study that showed a daily jaunt outside might help older people stay healthy and functioning longer.
 Participants in the study who spent time outdoors every day at age 70 complained less of aches, pains and health-related problems by age 77, than their housebound counterparts.

 - It’s a great family activity: And so many studies tout the benefits that getting out have for us – and our kids, too.
-This article highlights them beautifully.
+This article by child psychologist Sandra Cobain, highlights them beautifully.

 People come up with all kinds of reasons why they can’t get outdoors more, Norm says.